East Coast Developer Middleburg Recruits JPI Executive to Spearhead Texas Multifamily Expansion

 Robbie Thiessen / Unsplash

-Virginia-based Middleburg Investments is making a definitive push into the Lone Star State's rental housing sector, bolstering its executive ranks with a key hire from one of Texas's most prominent multifamily developers.
+Virginia-based Middleburg Communities is making a definitive push into the Lone Star State's rental housing sector, bolstering its executive ranks with a key hire from one of Texas's most prominent multifamily developers.
 The move underscores the relentless institutional appetite for Sun Belt real estate, particularly in Texas, even as the broader commercial real estate sector navigates persistent economic headwinds.

 Key Details